rizac/stream2segment/README.md

 ### Install and activate python virtualenv (Anaconda)

-(Thanks to JessieMyr who wrote this for us **disclaimer: the line below have been tested once in 2016**)
+(Thanks to JessieMyr who wrote this for us **disclaimer: the lines below might be outdated.
+Please refer to the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for details**)

 Create a virtual environment for your project